firmoholanda/bookstore-rails-api/readme.md

 -	css
 -	ruby
 -	rails
+- SQLite
 - git
+- apiary.io (for documentation)

-css, ruby, rails and git was used on this project.
+css, ruby, rails, SQLite, git and apiary.io was used on this project.